-We are looking for new team members for our AutoML group at the information processing institute of the Leibniz University Hannover.
+We are looking for new team members for our AutoML group at the Institute of AI / Leibniz University Hannover.
 These can be either:

 - PhD student

 The focus of the new positions will be one or more of the following topics:

 - the intersection of AutoML and interpretable machine learning (this will be part of Marius’ ERC grant)

 - Our well-known package Auto-PyTorch as generic framework for automated deep learning with a multitude of different applications and data modalities

 A promising candidate should have the following mandatory skills:

 - An excellent first academic degree in artificial intelligence, machine learning, computer science, statistics or a related discipline.